jeju5/management/cs/aws/aws_developer.md

       Resources:
        Type: AWS::CloudFormation::Stack
       ```
+  * CloudFormation & Protection
+    * Stack Termination Protection provides a low friction mechanism to quickly protect stacks that contain critical resources. (protects accidental protection)
+    * Rollback Triggers allow you to quickly revert infrastructure changes that are having a negative impact to the performance of your applications. (roll back = deleting entire 'new' stack)
 # SECTION10.
 Advanced IAM
 * Web Identity Federation
   * Concept of granting permission to users who are authorized/authenticated through web identity provider.
 (Google/Facebook/Amazon...etc).
 Successful authentication from web identity provider is followed by getting an authentication code which can be traded for other credentials.